Conference 2025

 Opening of the Reykjavík Pride Rainbow Conference

 Hörður Torfason will formally open the conference.
-Moderators will be announced at a later date.

 INFORMATION